jupyterhub/jupyterhub/README.md

     pip3 install -r requirements.txt
     pip3 install .

+If the `pip3 install .` command fails and complains about `lessc` being unavailable, you may need to explicitly install some additional javascript dependencies:

+    npm install

 If you plan to run notebook servers locally, you may also need to install the IPython notebook: